ovska/FlameCsv/docs/docs/configuration.md

 ```

 > [!WARNING]
-> Comments are not yet fully supported by FlameCsv (see [issue](https://github.com/ovska/FlameCsv/issues/20)).
-For example, even if you configure the callback to skip rows that start with `#`, the rows are still parsed and expected to be properly structured CSV (e.g., no unbalanced quotes).
+> Comment records are not supported.
+Even if you configure the callback to skip rows that start with `#`, the rows are still parsed and expected to be properly structured CSV (e.g., no unbalanced quotes).

 ## Field count validation